botbreeder/graphdog/README.md

 So this is just a parser for my upcoming [Mud](https://en.wikipedia.org/wiki/MUD)BASIC interpreter.
 Except it works more like a chatbot than like a source code parser.
 The point is to make it fast and tolerant.
 It will just spit out the most accurate interpretation of a line of code.
 Since I want to write code like I make pizzas, it will do.

 Graphdog will be connected to [EON-Markup](https://github.com/botbreeder/eon-markup), when time comes.
-This is organic... _a natural healthy forest of giant self-shaking trees with dancing nodes on the drum'n bass rhythm of a rule engine._
+This is organic... _a natural healthy forest of giant self-shaking trees and dancing nodes on the drum'n bass rhythm of a rule engine._

 ```Javascript